oslokommune/okr-tracker/documentation/import-production-data-local.md

 ### Migrate from old databse

-If your database uses the old datamodel, you need to run the migration script after import
+If your database uses the old data model, you need to run the migration script after import

 ```
 node src/migrate